-The President shall take any other actions necessary to protect the student's right to due process and the instructor's right to academic freedom.
+The President shall take any other actions necessary to protect the student's right to due process

 If the student is dissatisfied with the decision rendered by the President in Step 3, he/she may appeal the decision to the Board of Regents for Murray State College.
-The procedures for addressing the Board of Regents are outlined in the Manual of Governing Policies (available in the President's
+The procedures for addressing the Board of Regents are outlined in the Manual of Governing Policies (available in the President's Office).

-Office).